Grow your own!

 You can prevent pesticides and harmful toxins contaminating the food and have organic produce literally on your doorstep.

 Tending to your own homegrown produce means less plastic packaging is being disposed of in your household, and gardening can help improve mental health and wellbeing.

 Not sure where to start?
 Here are some tips from the Royal Horticultural Society.

 Avoiding meat and dairy products is one of the biggest ways to reduce your environmental impact on the planet.
 Studies suggest that a high-fibre, plant-based diet is also better for your health - so it can be a bonus for all involved!

-Eat fewer or smaller portions of meat, especially red meat (which has the largest environmental impact) and reduce dairy products or switch them for non-dairy alternatives.
-If the amount of meat people eats decreases, so do the emissions from livestock and the amount of fertilizer required to raise them.
+Eat fewer or smaller portions of meat, especially red meat (which has the largest environmental impact) and reduce dairy products.
+Consider making a switch from themtonon-dairy alternatives.
+If the amount of meat people eat decreases; so do the emissions from livestock and the amount of fertilizer required to raise them.

 Try to choose fresh, seasonal produce that is grown locally to help reduce the carbon emissions from transportation, preservation and prolonged refrigeration.